KruASe76/MineNopoly/README.md

 ## Usage

+### How to play?emptyList

+You just build a playing field, place a chest (can also be a barrel or a shulker box) somewhere and call `/mp start <chest coordinates>`!
+To get and remove game items use [chat entries](#valid-in-game-chat-entries) and the book you can get via `/mp book <language>`.
+_Houses_ and _Hotels_ are meant to be placed on street cells; all other items are meant not to be used in any way except keeping in the inventory and transferring between the players.
+To finish the game return all the game items to the bank (and type `--` to remove them) and call `/mp finish`; if you can't return them one of the server operators (by default) should call `/mp finish forced`.

 ### Commands

 `/monopoly` is the main plugin command, which has the alias `/mp`.

 | Command              | Description                                                                  |